-Hardwood flooring brings beauty and natural element into your home.
+Hardwood flooring brings beauty and natural elements into your home.
 It’s also a durable solution that can hold up for more than a century when cared for properly.
 When you buy a home that already has hardwood flooring installed, you often face a tough choice.
 Should you repair or replace those old wood floors.
 On the one hand, old hardwood floors can boost your home’s value.
 On the other hand, repairs can prove a gamble.
 Say you start the repairs and discover more extensive damage than you expected.
 The price can go up and up before the project ends.
 How do you decide which path to choose?
 Keep reading and we’ll give you some key factors you should consider in making your choice.

 Type of Damage